10 common mistakes that could ruin your enrichment analysis

 7. Using shallow gene annotations

-One of the most important decisions for pathway enrichment analysis is selecting the database to query.
+One of the most important decisions for FEA is selecting the pathway or ontology database to query.
 There are many options to consider, both proprietary and open source.
 When choosing, users should consider whether the database contains the gene sets that they a priori suspect will be altered.
 Secondly, consider the breadth and depth of the pathway library; this will be where the unexpected discoveries may occur and it pays to use a comprehensive library to capture as many aspects of the dataset as possible.
-To demonstrate this, note how KEGG legacy and KEGG Medicus seem tiny when compared to Reactome, which is itself dwarfed by Gene Ontology’s Biological Process (GOBP; Table 3).
-Consequently, the results obtained for the example dataset are substantially richer for Reactome and GOBP as compared to KEGG libraries.

 8. Using outdated gene identifiers and gene sets